DheCastro/service-pcs/README.md

 ### When deploying the application, you can verify the deployment and pods through the Kubernetes dashboard.
 Including expansion and reduction of the service as well:

+_Note: in the commands below, use apply to provision resources and delete to remove them_

 - To install the kubernetes dashboard (kubernetes-dashboard namespace), run the command: <br />
 `$ kubectl apply/delete -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.4.0/aio/deploy/recommended.yaml`